Jed-hub/AirBnB_clone/README.md

 ## Description of the project

 The AirBnB clone project is a simple copy of the AirBnB website.
+Our website will allow us to create and retrieve an object and also do operations on those objects and finally destroy them.

 ## Description of the command interpreter

 The command interpreter is like the Shell but limited to a specific use-case.
 In our case, we want to be able to manage the objects of our project:

 	- Create a new object (ex: a new User or a new Place)